EDD 630 Home EDD 630 Syllabus

 2. Abstract

-3. Introduction and Literature Review
+3. Introduction

-After this general introduction, you will demonstrate your understanding of the area you are presenting through an intelligent synthesis of the articles into review that draws conclusions and makes connections.
-This section will be where you cite most of your articles--again using APA style.
-So, the main goals of this part are to show that you understand the articles you’ve read, you can think about them critically (are an “intelligent consumer”),and that you can make connections and inferences from them to build knowledge.
+2. After this general introduction, you will demonstrate your understanding of the area you are presenting through an intelligent synthesis of the articles into a review that draws conclusions and makes connections.
+Give this section the sub-heading “Literature Review” as a level 2 heading.

-In the final part of the Introduction and Literature Review section, you will review the main strategies that have been used to address the problems you are reviewing.
-The articles you will address here will, of course, be those that evaluate the effectiveness of the interventions you’re discussing.
+The articles you will address in this third sub-section will, of course, be by-and-large those that evaluate the effectiveness of the interventions you’re discussing.
 You will probably also cite a few sources that explain exactly what the interventions do; for this latter point, you don’t necessarily need scholarly sources.
-In this section, your main goals are to demonstrate your understanding of the programs and critically assess them in light of the articles you review in the previous section.

 4. The Intervention